 Live Stats | Live Radio

-Live stats and live radio will be available for both games against Monmouth on Wednesday, and make sure to follow @UPennSoftball for live in-game updates and conversation as well.
+Live stats and live radio will be available for all four contests and make sure to follow @UPennSoftball for live in-game updates and conversation all weekend long.